MAY 19th, 2022

 Outside of these exceptions, the chapter headings are as follows:

 • Financial Results and Projections: This section includes (preferably audited) financial statements and financial projections.
-Investors expect some optimism of financial projections, and account for it.
-Too much optimism lacks credibility, however.
+While investors expect some optimism, projections should remain grounded in reality.
+Overly aggressive assumptions can damage credibility.

 The importance of good design & formatting

-There is an expression which is sometimes used which applies to some extent to offering memorandums: The medium is not the message.
-That is to say that investors’ bread and butter is to scan business plans, pitch decks, and offering memorandums.
+There is an expression that applies, to some extent, to offering memorandums: The medium is not the message.
+That is to say that investors spend their days scanning business plans, pitch decks, and offering memorandums.
+What ultimately drives their decisions are the numbers, the strategy, and the team, not the color scheme or cover design.

 investment memorandum design

-An investment company won't hire somebody because they’re wearing a Giorgio Armani suit, but they expect you to be well presented.
-Similarly, they won’t give a company funding if it’s been designed by a professional graphic design firm, but it’s similarly good to make a strong impression.
+An investment company won't hire somebody because they’re wearing a Giorgio Armani suit, but they do expect a polished appearance.
+Similarly, they won’t give a company funding just because its offering memorandum was designed by a professional graphic design firm, but making a strong, professional impression does matter.

-As the examples below allude to, companies that win funding are often the ones that take care of every detail in their offering memorandum.
-This includes professional design in addition to a convincing story.
+As the examples below suggest, companies that win funding are often the ones that pay attention to every detail in their offering memorandum.
+This includes a clean, professional design coupled with a convincing story.

 Creating an Offering Memorandum

-If you want to create an effective offering or investment memo template, understand that it contains these characteristics:
+If you want to create an effective offering or investment memo template, understand that it should reflect these characteristics:

-• Compelling: Like a good movie script, you have to grab their attention within a few lines.
-Most investors will skim 80% of offering memorandums.
+• Compelling: Like a good movie script, your memo needs to grab their attention within a few lines.
+Most investors will skim 80% of the document, so make the first impression count.

 Here’s an investment memo example from Naava:

-Naava, a Finnish-Swedish company which makes green walls, has been successful with fundraising.
+Naava, a Finnish-Swedish company that makes green walls, has been successful with fundraising.

-Having already raised EUR 14 million, in 2023, it plans to raise EUR 7 million more to continue its expansion and prepare for an IPO on the Finnish stock market.
-To get here, it has had to be adept at putting together offering memorandums (in addition to green walls).
+Having already raised EUR 14 million in 2023, it plans to raise EUR 7 million more to continue its expansion and prepare for an IPO on the Finnish stock market.
+Reaching this stage required not only product innovation but also a strong ability to craft effective offering memorandums.

 Below, we look at some of the features of its 2017 investment memo, which can be seen in its entirety here.